NREL-Sienna/StorageSystemsSimulations.jl/README.md

 ## Development

-Contributions to the development and enahancement of StorageSystemsSimulations is welcome.
+Contributions to the development and enhancement of StorageSystemsSimulations is welcome.
 Please see [CONTRIBUTING.md](https://github.com/NREL-Sienna/StorageSystemsSimulations.jl/blob/master/CONTRIBUTING.md) for code contribution guidelines.

 ## License